Shahid-Ali-Khan-099/Credit-Card-Fraud-Detection/README.md

 • I experimented with various machine learning algorithms, such as logistic regression, random forests, and Decision Trees, to identify the most effective approach for fraud detection.

-• Evaluated model performance using metrics like accuracy, precision, recall, and F1-score ensuring robustness and effectiveness in detecting fraudulent activities.
+• Evaluated model performance using metrics like accuracy ensuring robustness and effectiveness in detecting fraudulent activities.